-1.1.
+- 1.2.
 OAT is a values-led organisation and one of its four key values is to 'be inclusive'.
-Inclusivity is therefore a key cornerstone of achieving more together.

-- 1.2.
-Five key principles underpin OAT's approach to inclusion and provision for pupils with SEND: - 1.2.1.
-SEND is a whole school responsibility requiring everyone in school to work together to make sure that a child/young person with SEND gets the support they need - 1.2.2.
-All academies are inclusive and will make sure that they include pupils with SEND in all aspects of academy life - 1.2.3.
-Collaborations and partnerships between home and school are key to successful outcomes - 1.2.4.
-Pupils' views, needs and interests will always be considered when making decisions - 1.2.5.
-OAT academies will always seek to identify pupils' needs as early as possible and provide high quality support working in partnership with parent/carers, and outside agencies when needed
+Inclusivity is therefore a key cornerstone of achieving more together. - 1.3.
+Five key principles underpin OAT's approach to inclusion and provision for children with SEND: - 1.3.1.
+SEND is a whole school responsibility requiring everyone in school to work together to make sure that a child/young person with SEND gets the support they need - 1.3.2.
+All academies are inclusive and will make sure that they include children with SEND in all aspects of academy life - 1.3.3.
+Collaborations and partnerships between home and school are key to successful outcomes - 1.3.4.
+Children's views, needs and interests will always be considered when making decisions - 1.3.5.
+OAT academies will always seek to identify children's needs as early as possible and provide high quality support working in partnership with parent/carers, and outside agencies when needed